 B. Private improvements should complement and exploit the public investment in area improvements to the fullest extent such as, but not limited to sidewalk improvements, the undergrounding of overhead utilities, and improved street lighting.
 C. Weather protection in the form of shade trees, awnings and overhangs should be provided.
 Long distances with no weather protection should be avoided.
 D. Development designs should feature building frontages unbroken by wide openings created by parking areas, and emphasis should be given to building and sidewalk amenities that will attract foot traffic.
 E. Scale should be maintained in parking lots.
 Wherever feasible these should be located to the rear of buildings, and should be broken up by planted areas and shade trees to give a sense of human scale and provide amenities.
+Trees to give a series of naman socie and provide amenities.
 F. Where parking lots are located to the rear of buildings, attractive rear entrances should be provided.
+Should be provided.
 G. On Mission Boulevard, the front yard setback shall be five (5) feet from the property line and a minimum of fifteen (15) feet from the face of curb to ensure a comfortable pedestrian environment.
-H. Extensive landscaping should be provided along the street frontage.
+L. Extensive landscening should be provided along the street frontege H. Extensive landscaping should be provided along the street frontage.
 I. Development design may feature varied setbacks to accommodate small garden courts and landscaped areas along the street frontage as a means of enhancing the street scene and encouraging foot traffic.
+Scene and encouraging foot traine.
 J. Exterior treatments of new and remodeled buildings should favor natural materials and earth tone colors to match the California Mission style architecture.
-K. Special efforts should be made to encourage a safe, well lighted pedestrian environment along Mission Boulevard.
-L. Mixed-use developments shall be regulated by the standard lot size, setback, maximum height, off-street parking requirements, and maximum lot coverage requirements of the CC, Community Commercial district.
+Charles offerts about he made to appearance a cofe well lighted modestries K. Special efforts should be made to encourage a safe, well lighted pedestrian environment along Mission Boulevard.
+I Missal and developments about the members of but the extendent let also next along L. Mixed-use developments shall be regulated by the standard lot size, setback, maximum height, off-street parking requirements, and maximum lot coverage requirements of the CC, Community Commercial district.
 M. For residential uses located above ground floor commercial uses, the density limitations, off-street parking and bicycle parking requirements shall be based on the regulations for the RM 1500 district.
-N. Development design should offer commercial/retail uses on the first floor with residential units only to be located above the first floor when directly adjacent to Mission Boulevard.
+N. Davelannant design about the consequent to C. N. Development design should offer commercial/retail uses on the first floor with residential units only to be located above the first floor when directly adjacent to Mission Boulevard.